Graduate Certificate in Applied Data Science: Frequently Asked Questions (FAQ)

 Q. When should I apply for the Certificate?

-Q. Who is eligible to apply for the I School’s Graduate Certificate in Applied Data Science?
+Q. Who is eligible for the I School’s Graduate Certificate in Applied Data Science?

-A. Current UC Berkeley graduate students in good academic standing are eligible to apply for the Graduate Certificate.
+A. Most current UC Berkeley graduate students in good academic standing are eligible for the Graduate Certificate.
 The Certificate serves as a complement to your existing graduate degree program.
-Students should also plan time in their schedules to take the three Certificate courses before graduating.
+Students without prior knowledge of statistics and Python programming should plan time in their schedules to gain proficiency in the prerequisites, in addition to taking the three Certificate courses before graduating.

 Q. Are undergraduate students eligible for the Graduate Certificate in Applied Data Science?